 Now comes the part that makes Jamaican coco bread so special and so perfect for sandwiches:

-Roll each ball into a thing pancake, brush with butter, and fold in half.
+- Roll each ball into a thin pancake, brush with softened butter, and fold in half.

-Place the little triangles of dough on a greased baking tray.
+- Place the little triangles of dough on a buttered baking sheet and leave, to rise, for ten minutes.

 This step is essential for keeping the bread from puffing up too much in the oven.

-After 20 minutes in a 350 degree oven, you have coco bread!
+- Bake for 20 minutes in a 350 degree oven and you have coco bread!

-Now here's the recipe for Jamaican Coco Bread.
-If you try this recipe I hope you'll come back to leave a star rating and comment.
+Here's the Jamaican Coco Bread recipe.
+You can also watch how to make it in our video below.
+If you make this, I hope you'll come back to leave a star rating and comment.
 I'd love to know what you think!

 Jamaican Coco Bread